Code-Institute-Submissions/houseplant-heroes/README.md

 **Redirect Buttons**

 - If the user is not logged in they will have button links for, "Plants", "Login" and "Join" pages.
 These (as well as the homepage) are all the pages that can be accessed when a user is not logged in.
-This feauture is particulary targetted at first time visitors as it clearly presents them with all actions.
+This feature is particularly targeted at first time visitors as it clearly presents them with all actions.

 **Promo Content**